 After injecting Humira, immediately throw away the used Pen in a special 'sharps' container as instructed by your doctor,

 Keep this container out of reach and sight of children.

 Keep using Humira for as long as your doctor tells you.

-Humira will not cure your condition but should help control arthritic pain, swelling and stiffness.
+Humira will not cure your condition but should help control your symptoms.

 If you forget to use it

 If you forget to give yourself an injection, you should inject the next dose of Humira as soon as you remember.
 Then inject

 your next dose as you would have on your originally scheduled day, had you not forgotten a dose.